zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

 3. On the **Instance Information** tab for your compute instance, find the public IP address and copy it to the clipboard.

-4. Enter the following `ssh` command to connect to your compute instance, replacing `private-key-file` and `public-ip-address` values with your own values.
+4. Enter the following `ssh` command to connect to your compute instance, replacing `private-key-file` and `public-ip-address` with your own values.

     ```nohighlighting
     $ <copy>ssh -i ~/.ssh/private-key-file.key opc@public-ip-address</copy>